calmjs/calmjs/README.rst

 ======

-A Python framework for building toolchains and utilities for working with JavaScript packages.
-The packages can be sourced from any Node.js based repositories or from Python packages, and the calmjs framework makes it possible to make use of all that from a well-integrated environment with minimal work to ensure reproducibility for usage within a continuous integration/deployment environment.
+A Python framework for building toolchains and utilities for working with the JavaScript/Node.js ecosystem.
+The JavaScript source files can be sourced from packages from any supported Node.js based repositories or embedded in Python packages.
+This framework strives to make the usage of all these JavaScript source file in a consistent, well integrated manner within a Python environment.
+Locations, dependencies and related metadata related to the JavaScript sources at hand will be defined within a common framework, resulting in the accessibility through a common set of tools.
+This ensures the consistent reproducibility during usage within a continuous integration and/or deployment environment.

 .. image:: https://travis-ci.org/calmjs/calmjs.svg?branch=master
     :target: https://travis-ci.org/calmjs/calmjs